 How To Make Maple Walnut Ice Cream

 For a no-churn ice cream like this, you want a thickened cream base.
 I basically used my sugar-free condensed milk recipe, except that I replaced the vanilla extract with maple extract.
 And since maple walnut ice cream typically has a darker appearance than vanilla, I used Swerve Brown for one half of the sweetener.
-If you can’t get Swerve Brown, you can also do regular Swerve with 1 tsp of molasses.
+If you can’t get Swerve Brown, you can also do regular Swerve with 1 teaspoon of molasses.
 The other half of the sweetener was Bocha Sweet.

 Once the condensed milk was done, I let it cool and refrigerated it for a few hours.
 Then I whipped up some more cream, folded the two together, and stirred in some chopped walnuts.
 Don’t toast the walnuts for this ice cream, as they can get kind of bitter.
 You could replace the walnuts with pecans, or you could skip them altogether.